 On Makara Sankranti, the young man began the dangerous walk from Bambeswar to the fort across the river with hope and love in his heart.
 As he was nearing the fort, killedar Arjun Singh mercilessly cut the rope that was tied to the door of the fort.
-The young man plunged to his death finally resting on the rocks of the fort.
-Much to her horror, the young lady witnessed the treachery of her father and saw her beloved fall to his death.
-Anguished, she jumped from her window to be united with her loved one in death.
+The young lady witnessed the treachery of her father and saw her beloved fall to his death.
+Anguished, she jumped from her window to be united with her loved one.
 A samadhi (resting place) has been built in honour of their love which has now taken a form of a temple.
 Even today, a festival called Nat–Bali is organized on Makara Sankranti and lovers from far-flung places come here to offer their prayers.

-One may recall that Maharaja Chhatrasal had bequeathed Banda to Peshwa Baji Rao I for the timely help that he extended when he was besieged by Mohammad Khan Bangash.
+One may recall that Maharaja Chhatrasal had bequeathed Banda to Peshwa Baji Rao I for his timely help when the former was besieged by Mohammad Khan Bangash.
 It was during the reign of Ali Bahadur II, the great-grandson of Peshwa Baji Rao I that the spark of a revolution erupted in 1857.

 An army commander along with his eighty soldiers were hanged to death here.
 The Nat community also gave their lives in this great war and are remembered for their valour on Makara Sankranti.